Services in a SaaS environment

 While the total SaaS Services may be less than on-premise, SaaS helps enable other major IT projects, particularly Analytics and Mobile capabilities requiring additional Services and revenue potential for SaaS vendors and their partners.

-Cloud Strategies to ensure your Services strategy is best-in-class for SaaS companies providing superior customer satisfaction and a profitable revenue stream.
+Cloud Strategies will work with your team to ensure your Services strategy is best-in-class for SaaS companies providing superior customer satisfaction and a profitable revenue stream.